Jerusalem Artichoke / Sunchoke: a Tasty Survival Food

 If you want to make sure the plant won’t be invasive, there’s a simple solution: just cut the flowers off before the seeds develop.

 Soil-wise, sunchokes prefer alkaline soil.
-Generally, they grow best in fertile, well drained but well mulched soil.
+Generally, they grow best in fertile, well drained and well mulched soil.
 To prepare for planting, you can fertilize in midsummer with a top dressing of compost.

 Light-wise, the Jerusalem artichoke grows well in full sun to partial shade.